 Like most, I started out using MailChimp for email list building and quickly realized it wasn’t going to fulfill all of my needs.
 When I found ConvertKit, it was like watching all the stars align.
 It does SO many of the things I need, all in one place.

-Before I found ConvertKit, I was so overwhelmed looking for a landing page program, e-mail marketing program, form creator, sequence emails, etc. But no worries, ConvertKit has you covered for all of those things.
+Before I found ConvertKit, I was so overwhelmed looking for a landing page program, e-mail marketing program, form creator, sequence emails, etc. But no worries, ConvertKit has you covered for all of those things (think of it as one of your primary online marketing management tools).

 I create all of my landing pages (pages with a form to giveaway one of your freebies, like my Legally Legit Guide for Online Entrepreneurs) on it, all of the opt-in forms you see on my website, email sequences, and weekly email newsletters to my tribe through ConvertKit.